jmcantrell/arch-bootstrap/README.md

 to the system's CPU vendor (Intel or AMD).

-[Early KMS start][early-kms-start] is enabled for any detected graphics drivers (i.e. if the output of `lspci -k` for your device shows a kernel module).
+[Early KMS start][early-kms-start] is enabled for any detected graphics drivers (i.e. if the output of `lspci -k` shows a kernel module for your device).

 The following services are installed and enabled: